 iv.
 Requiring APDA-Board to each contribute at least 1-2 cases to an expansion school casebook

 1. One of the biggest barriers for expansion schools is the lack of cases.

-1. Current ideas for subsidies are not realistic or are incredible contentious e.g. $500 dues).
-Let’s actually try to raise some money in a way that will be successful.
-The Board can create APDA-specific merch (we’re talking hoodies etc. whatever the league wants), that it can sell to debaters at a reasonable cost.
+1. As per the statements I have made in previous years – The Board can create APDA-specific merch (we’re talking hoodies etc. whatever the league wants), that it can sell to debaters at a reasonable cost.
 All proceeds would go to a fund to support expansion schools.
 This has been popular in the past & can be fairly easily accomplished.
-It’s a simple, low-capital way to generate money that can be used to subsidize access to tournaments for expansion schools. vi.
-APDA Mentor-Mentee
+It’s a simple, low-capital way to generate money that can be used to subsidize access to tournaments for expansion schools.

 1. Many of the equity issues raised at tournaments involve inequitable judging practices.
 I want to ensure that this is minimized going forward, in these ways:

 a.
 Performing a judge briefing at all tournaments (in addition to existing equity briefings, briefing specifically on speaker scale expectations).
 We’ve done a great job in introducing calibration rounds, but judge training can still go further.
 Hosting dedicated sessions for judge-training throughout the season are some of the best ways to keep judges in check.

 b.
 Uploading best-practice judging guidelines to apda.online/including them in the aforementioned guide

 2. Standardizing equity call outcomes.

 a.
 At the moment, it is incredibly ambiguous whether an equity opt-out during a round via an equity-call is sufficient ground to drop Gov. This warrants a firm policy standpoint.